Projects-for-coding-women/project-plantpedia-api/README.md

 # code-plantpedia-api
-Simple CRUD application for Pokemon using NodeJs and ExpressJs
+Simple CRUD application for Plant information using NodeJs and ExpressJs

 This is a private repo because we want our students to write the code themselves as much as possible.
 Only the coaches have access to private repos in this GitHub organisation.